Ever since Ruth Harris tried to book a vacation to Hungary through Delta Vacations last month, she’s had nothing but trouble.

 2. She could try sending yet another email to Delta in the hopes that someone would actually take the time to read her request and help her.
 She might also try to pick up the phone.
 While it’s possible that she might get through to a compassionate representative who will take the time to fix this reservation, it’s just as likely that she’ll be placed on hold or sent another form.

 3. She could appeal to a manager or supervisor at Delta.
-I list them on my wiki.
 A supervisor might see the email chain and step in to help.
 Then again, a supervisor might kick this case right back to the line agents who mishandled her initial request.